Higher spin fields with reversed spin-statistics relation: Fields of arbitrary spin with reversed spin-statistics relation

-All Feynman propagators, (anti)commutators and Green functions of two daggered or two non-daggered fields are zero.
+Standard complex RSS fields can be constructed in the same way as described in Sections \ref{sec.mkg} and \ref{sec.hsf}.

-Real or chiral RSS fields can be defined in the same way as described at the end of Section \ref{sec.hsf}.
-In the construction of chiral fields the same projection should be applied on the components $\Psi_A$ and $\Psi_B$ or $\psi_{(s)A}$ and $\psi_{(s)B}$.
-The real elementary RSS fields describe only one pair of particles, consisting of a physical and a non-physical particle (regarding the positivity properties of the scalar product).
+A complex form of an elementary real RSS field can be constructed in the same way as the complex form $\Upsilon$ of a real auxiliary RSS field is constructed, i.e.\ by taking the combination $\upsilon_{(s)}=\frac{1}{\sqrt{2}}(\phi_{(s)A}+\ii\phi_{(s)B})$, and the relation between the auxiliary field $\Upsilon$ and $\upsilon_{(s)}$ is clearly the same as in (\ref{eq.projection}).
+This field differs, of course, from the simplest kind of complex fields since its real and imaginary parts do not (anti)commute.

-The transformation properties of the RSS fields under $C$, $P$ and $T$ are defined so that the components $\Psi_A$ and $\Psi_B$, or $\psi_{(s)A}$ and $\psi_{(s)B}$ do not mix, and the transformation rule for these components is given by the formulas (\ref{eq.charge}), (\ref{eq.parity}), (\ref{eq.time}).
+Chiral RSS fields can be defined in the same way as described at the end of Section \ref{sec.hsf}.
+In the construction of chiral fields the same projection should be applied on the components $\Phi_A$ and $\Phi_B$ or $\phi_{(s)A}$ and $\phi_{(s)B}$.

-The fields $\psi_{(s)}$ are elementary in the sense that they describe particles with definite mass and spin, and their real and imaginary parts $\phi_{(s)1}$ and $\phi_{(s)2}$ describe the minimal number, namely two, of such particles.
+The fields $\phi_{(s)}$ are elementary in the sense that they describe particles with definite mass and spin, and they describe the minimal number, namely two, of such particles.
 It is not possible for an RSS field to describe a single particle, since that would violate the spin-statistics theorem.